naturalis/mebioda/doc/week1/w1d1/lecture2.md

 ![](phylogenetic-diversity.gif)

 - Species diversity is not very informative
-- The same numbers of species might correspond with different amounts of evolutionary history
+- The same numbers of species might correspond with different amounts of phylogenetic diversity (PD)
-- High amounts of evolutionary history seem to correspond with large amounts of biomass
+- High amounts of PD seem to correspond with large amounts of biomass

 ![](phylogenetic-diversity-biomass.gif)